kingsdigitallab/dh-rse-summer-school-2025/Day 2/README.md

 The practical sessions today will focus on the command line.
 This is one of the 'glue' skills for RSE work but is often picked up piecemeal, and not just by DH people: MIT have a [missing semester](https://missing.csail.mit.edu/) for Computer Science degrees, where the command line (or shell), features prominently.

 One of the benefits of command line knowledge it that much of it is transferable.
-If you find yourself on a machine, or even a server, where the software you're used to (Python, for example, or your favourite text editor) aren't available, there is a very good chance that what we cover today will be.
+If you find yourself on a machine, or even a server, where the software you're used to (Python, for example, or your favourite text editor) isn't available, there is a very good chance that what we cover today will be.

 **Lead**: [Jonathan Blaney](https://www.cdh.cam.ac.uk/about/people/jonathan-blaney/)